 Ayesha Mirza

-Ayesha Mirza is a journalist and a fact-checker at Soch Fact Check.
+Ayesha Mirza is a fact-checker at Soch Fact Check.
 She has a BA in Politics and International Relations from Queen Mary, University of London.
 Her areas of interest include social justice, climate change, minority rights and gender issues.

 True False